ErzhanAb/password-generator/README.md

 ## 💡 Notes
 - If no character types are selected, the program will prompt the user to try again.
 - The password length must be a positive integer.
+- If the user chooses to save passwords, they will be stored in `passwords.txt` in the script directory.

 Enjoy secure password generation! 🔒